Excel SWITCH Function (Table of Contents)

 Things to Remember

-- SWITCH Function in Excel works only for exact matching.
+- The SWITCH Function in Excel works only for exact matching.

 - SWITCH Function in Excel can handle 126 logical tests and results, but IF is limited to 64 conditions.

-- It is recommended to use the SWITCH Function in exact match scenarios or use nested IF conditions.
+- Using the SWITCH Function in exact match scenarios or using nested IF conditions is recommended.

 Recommended Articles

-This has been a guide to SWITCH Function in excel.
-Here we discuss how to use the SWITCH Function in excel and its limitations, along with practical examples and a downloadable excel template.
+This has been a guide to SWITCH Function in Excel.
+We discuss using the SWITCH Function in Excel and its limitations, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles–